pisove/ProjectGroup26/README.md

 # ProjectGroup26
-This repository is for the Final Project of Web &amp; Script Programming Course This is the Part 2 of the project
+This repository is for the Final Project of Web &amp; Script Programming Course This is the Part 3 of the project

-### Part 2
+### Part 3
-Auth mothed for login and register added
+OTP Authentication Implementation: DONE
+Cloud Deployment: DONE
+Serverless Database: DONE

-Website Version: 2.0
+Website Version: 3.0